 The day ends with beers and sodas on a small bar patio in Kobaid.
 I’m extremely thirsty from the long day of walking, and quickly gulp down two drinks in under five minutes.
 What a workout — and a beautiful one at that.
 Waterfalls, history, glimmering gorges, spruce woodland, a mix of rain and sun, and an exchange of cultures all came together in the perfect way, as I explored natural Slovenia through the eyes of a local.

 Tonkina Koca: Open daily June-September, weekends year-round.
 Borovška cesta 93b, 4280 Kranjska Gora; 04 5881 325; [email protected]

 What To Bring: You’ll stop for lunch; however, you’ll likely want some snacks as you’ll be active and burning calories all day.
 Extra water — I drank about two liters on our 3-hike/12-hour trip — is also essential.
-A camera, sturdy waterproof hiking shoes and layers are also a good idea.
+A camera, sturdy waterproof hiking shoes, layers, and other essential hiking clothing are also a good idea.
 I always love to use a long-sleeve Smartwool shirt as my base layer to keep try and temperate (it has wicking capabilities) then go from there.